 Even though it may be their policy, I don't agree with the terms of the contract; I think they could improve on the service they provide and their employees should have customer service training.
 My brother purchased a money order from the post office and didn't have this problem.
 As long as this policy continues, I recommend against using the service.
 Use personal checks if possible or buy a money order from the post office.

-Review about: Western Union Money Order.
+Product or Service Mentioned: Western Union Money Order.